 If you are so lucky and did get to the 16th century in your family tree, then you will need to hire the professional researcher or genealogist to get the records from the Russian State Archive of Ancient Acts, because the books in these archives are written in true ancient Russian.
 There are not many people, who know how to correctly read these books.

-Census of 1710, produced during the reign of Peter the Great, had features of “homestead census” and recorded both sexes for the first time.
+produced during the reign of Peter the Great, had features of “homestead census” and recorded both sexes for the first time.
 But the results revealed the dramatic reduction in taxpaying households and the fact of possible drastic reduction of state taxes.

 Thus in 1718, to fix the problem, Peter the Great issued a decree that ordered to collect lists of all people subject to charges.
 These lists (“skazki”) were collected and then for the next three years have been subject to a check – a “revision” (“reviziya” in Russian).
 Since then surveys of the population in Russia were called ”revizskie skazki” (ревизские сказки).

 Prior to abolition of serfdom (in 1861) ten revisions were performed: in 1719, 1743, 1762, 1782, 1795, 1811, 1815, 1833, 1850, 1858.

 The records of these can be found in regional archives in Russia and are the main documents recording your ancestors in the 18th and 19th century.

 -Moscow Historical archive has the documents for 6th (1811) and 7th (1816) revisions